lgactna/thesis-compile/md/_TODO.md

 - Implement the remaining hypervisor API stuff.
 More likely than not, we're going to fold on implementing direct disk writes.
 	- There is still *one* option, and that's seeing if pytsk can tell us the exact offset (and size) of a block with slack space so that we can just write directly to that space.
+	- this works, but gotta implement it now

 - Implement declarative wrappers for the hypervisor API stuff, as well as simple Chrome-related actions (like "visit three websites, at some random interval, from this larger list of URLs")
 - Add CASE integrations